 Refractive lens exchange (RLE) is a refractive surgery that removes the lens of the eye and replaces it with a silicone or plastic lens.

-Phakic intraocular lens implants (PIOLs) are implanted at the edge of the cornea and behind the pupil of the eye, where they are then attached to the retina, leaving the eye lens untouched.
-These lens implants function much the way contact lenses do, however phakic IOLs are permanently implanted into the eyes.
+Phakic intraocular lens implants (PIOLs) are implanted at the edge of the cornea and behind the pupil of the eye, leaving the eye’s natural lens untouched.
+These lens implants function much the way contact lenses do.
+However, an eye surgeon will permanently implant phakic IOLs in your eyes.

-Intracorneal ring segments (Intacs) are crescent-shaped plastic rings that are surgically placed at the outer edge of the cornea in order to flatten it, changing how it focuses light rays onto the retina.
+Intracorneal ring segments (Intacs) are crescent-shaped plastic rings an eye surgeon will surgically place at the outer edge of the cornea to flatten it, changing how it focuses light rays onto the retina.

-Looking for a highly trained eye surgeon with a well-established reputation for providing quality patient care?
-All of the eye doctors in the Leading Medical Clinics of the World® network are:
+Are you looking for a highly trained eye surgeon with a well-established reputation for providing quality patient care?
+All the eye doctors in the Leading Medical Clinics of the World® network are: